• Home

 • promoting healthy land management practices that help preserve water quality.

 Our forests provide us with clean air and filter the water we drink.
 They also help maintain the water quality of our rivers and streams by slowing the flow of water and reducing runoff.
+Our forests provide habitat for:

 The Bayfield Regional Conservancy has protected over 2,000 acres of forestland in our service area.
 We continue to preserve our precious forest habitats in the following ways: